aollin/racechrono-ble-diy-device/README.md

 ### WRITE operation

-RaceChrono app will respond to the INDICATE operation with a WRITE operation as below.
-There is no WRITE response if command "Add Incomplete" is successful.
+RaceChrono app will respond to the INDICATE operations with a WRITE operation as below.

 byte index | description
 ----------- | ----------------------------------